uidaholib/mainstreetvideo_source/pages/westerns.md

 {% include feature/youtube-embed.html youtubeid="yE_wGwT_07g" start="1142" end=1171 %}

 In the video store, the great question of our era played out in real time: what are we going to watch?
-Is this worth a full-priced rental, or should it be saved for {% include feature/youtube-clip-modal.html text="99 cent night99 cent night" objectid="mainstreet026" start="314" %}?
+Is this worth a full-priced rental, or should it be saved for {% include feature/youtube-clip-modal.html text="99 cent night" objectid="mainstreet026" start="314" %}?

 [Elijah Ting]({{ '/items/mainstreet033.html' | relative_url }}) remembers {% include feature/youtube-clip-modal.html text="crowding in the store with his family," objectid="mainstreet032" start="1175" %} looking around and debating their options.